Neural Global Optimization via Iterative Refinement from Noisy Samples: Introduction

 \section{Introduction}

-Finding the global minimum of a black-box function from limited, noisy observations is a ubiquitous problem in science and engineering.
-Applications range from hyperparameter tuning in machine learning~\cite{bergstra2012random,snoek2012practical} to molecular design~\cite{gomez2018automatic} and experimental optimization~\cite{shahriari2015taking}.
-The challenge is compounded when the function is expensive to evaluate, non-convex with many local minima, and observations are corrupted by noise.
+Finding the global minimum of a black-box function from limited, noisy observations is a ubiquitous problem in science and engineering, arising in hyperparameter tuning \citep{bergstra2012random, snoek2012practical}, molecular design \citep{gomez2018automatic}, and experimental optimization \citep{shahriari2015taking}.
+The problem is hardest precisely when it matters most: the function is expensive or impossible to query further, it is highly multi-modal, and the available observations are corrupted by substantial noise.

-Classical approaches to this problem include Bayesian Optimization~\cite{mockus1978application,jones1998efficient}, which fits a Gaussian Process surrogate and balances exploration versus exploitation, and evolutionary methods like CMA-ES~\cite{hansen2001completely}, which maintain populations of candidate solutions.
-While successful in many domains, these methods face challenges: Bayesian Optimization often converges to local minima on highly multi-modal functions, while evolutionary methods require many function evaluations.
+Classical approaches to this problem include Bayesian Optimization \citep{mockus1978application, jones1998efficient}, which fits a probabilistic surrogate (typically a Gaussian Process) and selects new query points by optimizing an acquisition function, and derivative-free population methods such as Basin-Hopping and Differential Evolution, which explore the search space through repeated random perturbation and recombination.
+Both families of methods are well understood and successful in many regimes, but both degrade sharply under the joint stress of severe multi-modality, heavy noise, and a fixed, small observation budget: Bayesian Optimization's Gaussian Process surrogate struggles to represent landscapes with many competing local minima from sparse data, while population methods require dozens of additional function evaluations that may simply not be available in a black-box, no-further-query setting.

-We propose a fundamentally different approach: train a neural network to \emph{learn} global optimization principles from experience.
-Given noisy samples of an unknown function, our model iteratively refines an initial guess (obtained from fitting a spline to the noisy data) toward the true global minimum.
-Crucially, we train with ground truth labels obtained via exhaustive search, enabling the model to learn what distinguishes global from local minima.

-Our contributions are: \begin{itemize} \item A novel neural architecture for global optimization that combines multi-modal encoding (function values, derivatives, spline coefficients) with iterative refinement. \item A training methodology using exhaustive search to obtain true global minima as supervision signals. \item Empirical demonstration of 28\% improvement over spline initialization on challenging multi-modal functions, with 72\% success rate for errors below 10\%. \item Analysis showing the model learns genuine optimization principles rather than memorizing function classes. \end{itemize}
+We study a deliberately extreme version of this problem, which we refer to as \emph{nightmare difficulty}: functions on $[0,1]$ built from 8--15 superimposed frequency components, observed at only 20 points with noise reaching up to 65\% of the function's range, with the global minimum permitted to occur anywhere in $[0.01, 0.99]$ -- including far from the coarse trend of the noisy samples.
+Under these conditions we show that Bayesian Optimization, Basin-Hopping, Differential Evolution, and naive spline fitting all degrade to 26--38\% mean positional error, little better than a wide random guess.